Ctrl K

 matRad is an open source software for radiation treatment planning of intensity-modulated photon, proton, and carbon ion therapy started in 2015 in the research group "Radiotherapy Optimization" within the Department of Medical Physics in Radiation Oncology at the German Cancer Research Center - DKFZ.

 matRad targets education and research in radiotherapy treatment planning, where the software landscape is dominated by proprietary medical software.
-As of August 2022, matRad had more than 130 forks on GitHub and its development paper was cited more than 160 times (according to Google Scholar). matRad is entirely written in MATLAB and mostly compatible to GNU Octave.
+As of March 2026, matRad had nearly 200 forks on GitHub and its development paper was cited more than 430 times (according to Google Scholar). matRad is entirely written in MATLAB, while GNU Octave compatibility guarantees free usage.

 matRad comprises